 The SCCO offers training to osteopaths experienced in OCF to help them develop their teaching skills.
 Applicants are usually selected from the Fellows of the SCCO or equivalent in experience.
 We offer an osteopathic education course of 6 day units, with assignments to run alongside teaching experience on our Module 2 Introduction to OCF courses.
 Facilitating students learning in a hands on palpatory environment requires special skills which we help future tutors develop along with their lecturing and workshop skills.

-Faculty development weekends are run annually which enable our faculty who live across the UK Ireland, America and Germany to get together and share ideas about how we teach new courses or, share information and research.
+Faculty development weekends are run annually to enable our the entirety of our faculty to join together to share information, research, or ideas about how we teach new courses.

 Faculty Peer Support

 The SCCO Faculty Mentoring Group is a body of volunteers who provide SCCO Faculty with confidential teaching and mentoring support.
 It is a route whereby Faculty, both new to teaching or with many years’ experience , can raise questions or suggestions, seek advice or discuss issues.